Introduction to Fuzzy Logic System

 Application of Fuzzy Logic System

-Fuzzy Logic is being adopted across all major industries but Automotive remains the major adopters.
-Few of its applications are listed below:
+Fuzzy Logic is being adopted across all major industries, but Automotive remains the major adopters.
+A few of its applications are listed below:

 - Nissan is using Fuzzy Logic to control the braking system in case of a hazard.
 Fuzzy Logic uses inputs like speed, acceleration, momentum to decide on brakes intensity.